The history of Ukrainian nationalist cruelty is an important factor, barely discussed, or known, in the West

 Troops shot in the legs screaming in pain.
 Others dying from blood loss and shock.
 With no one around to provide medical assistance.
 A Russian soldier crucified on an anti-tank barrier, chained to a metal ‘hedgehog’ and then burned alive…

-For many, graphic footage of Russian servicemen tortured and killed by the Ukrainian Armed Forces, and nationalist battalions, came as a real shock.
+For many, graphic murder of Russian servicemen tortured and killed by the Ukrainian Armed Forces, and nationalist battalions, came as a real shock.
 But this did not surprise those who are familiar with the ‘traditions’ of Ukraine’s ‘fighters for national freedom’, as they have more than a century of history in this sort of thing.

 Europe’s First Concentration Camps